otrv4/otrv4/otrv4.md

 This is the first message of the DAKE.
 Bob sends it to Alice to commit to a choice of DH and ECDH key.
 A valid Pre-key message is generated as follows:

-(TODO: the present tense of the verbs below should probably be changed to imperative)

-1. Creates a user profile, as detailed [here](#creating-a-user-profile).
+1. Create a user profile, as detailed [here](#creating-a-user-profile).
-2. Generates an ephemeral ECDH key pair:
+2. Generate an ephemeral ECDH key pair:
   * secret key `y`.
   * public key `Y`.
-3. Generates an ephemeral DH key pair:
+3. Generate an ephemeral DH key pair:
   * secret key `b` (80 bytes).
   * public key `B`.